blitlabs/internalizeapp.com/gatsby/content/blog/The-Synergy-of-Activity-and-Milestone-Tracking-in-Goal-Achievement/index.md

 ---
-title: The Synergy of Activity and Milestone Tracking in Goal Achievement
+title: "The Synergy of Activity and Milestone Tracking in Goal Achievement"
 date: "2023-06-28T00:00:00.000Z"
 description: "The Synergy of Activity and Milestone Tracking in Goal Achievement"
 ---